Planet Nine May Not Exist, Says New Theory On The Strange Objects In The Kuiper Belt

 If this is true, then Earth makes no exception and could also be subjected to the repeating cycle of cosmic bombarding triggered by the small gravitational interactions in the Kuiper Belt.

-According to the team, the dinosaur-killing asteroid that hammered our planet 65 million years ago, wiping out nearly 75 percent of life on Earth, could have been send on its collision path by the periodic comet showers that turned up in Fleisig’s computer model.
+According to the team, the dinosaur-killing asteroid that hammered our planet 65 million years ago, wiping out nearly 75 percent of life on Earth, could have been sent on its collision path by the periodic comet showers that turned up in Fleisig’s computer model.

 “While we’re not able to say that this pattern killed the dinosaurs,” Fleisig said, “it’s tantalizing.”